hyperledger-tooling/start-here-hyperledger/releases/hyperledger/besu.md

 Then restart your CL.
 Your CL should optimistically sync the beacon chain using a checkpoint from the network, and this will trigger a backward sync in Besu.

 If your client still isn't progressing, you can try to resync only the world state.
-It can takes hours, but it is faster from a resync from scratch
+It can take hours, but it is faster from a resync from scratch

 `curl -X POST --data '{"jsonrpc":"2.0","method":"debug_resyncWorldState","params":[],"id":1}' http://localhost:8545`